haghdk/earnonline365/content/posts/best-link-tracker-tools.md

 You can **[try it out](https://www.linktrackr.com/)** with a 30-day money-back guarantee.

-### 4. Bit.ly
+### 4. Bitly

 ![Bitly](/uploads/bitly.jpg "Bitly")

-No Link tracker list without the most famous one, bit.ly.
-While mostly known as a link shortener, bit.ly also offers link tracking that gives you valuable data about your affiliate links and on which platforms visitors are clicking on your links.
+No Link tracker list without the most famous one, bitly.
+While mostly known as a link shortener, bitly also offers link tracking that gives you valuable data about your affiliate links and on which platforms visitors are clicking on your links.

-**Some of the features you will get with bit.ly**
+**Some of the features you will get with bitly**

 * **Link Management**